How to Start a Travel Blog in 2024 (UPDATE: January 2024)

 STEP 3.
 Making Your Blog Look Like a Blog – Installing WordPress

-Great, so now you’ve sorted out your domain registration (you’ve bought your blog name), and your hosting (you’ve rented the online space for your blog), you’re ready for it to actually be live, on the internet and look like a blog.
+Great, so you were working on How to Start a Travel Blog and now already you’ve sorted out your domain registration (you’ve bought your blog name), and your hosting (you’ve rented the online space for your blog), you’re ready for it to actually be live, on the internet and look like a blog.
 Awesome, well done so far!

 Ok, so how do you add WordPress, let me give you some screenshots to avoid confusion: